 Related post: What to include in your social media plan.

 But to get the most from your social media activities you need your posts to create a reaction – whether that be via retweeting or sharing, or liking the post – you need them all to extend your reach.
 And an often overlooked way of achieving this is with employee advocacy.

 Employee advocacy refers to the promotion of a business by the workforce.
-It can take many forms, but today I am talking about social media which in fact is one of the most common and effective employee advocacy channels.
+It can take many forms, but today I am talking about social media – one of the most common and effective employee advocacy channels.